-- 1. The blade is tightened to the arbor. - 2.
-The blade lock handle is tightened. - 3.
-If ripping, make sure the fence is locked into position and is parallel to the miter gauge groove. - 4.
-The blade guard is in place and working properly. - 5.
-Safety glasses are worn. - 6.
-Make sure that the table insert is level with the saw table.
+- 1. The blade is tightened to the arbor.

+- 2. The blade lock knob is tightened.

+- If ripping, make sure the fence is locked into position and is parallel to the miter gauge groove.

+- 4. The blade guard is in place and working properly.

+- 5. Safety glasses are worn.